OmarMahmoud-alam/translate_gen/README.md

 # translate_gen Package

 This package provides tools to assist with translation tasks in Flutter projects, including preparing configuration files, extracting translatable strings, and replacing them based on a configuration.
+It supports multiple AI translation providers including Gemini and DeepSeek R1.

 ## Installation